 Math readiness, sequence and order, and finally adding.

-Hint: As with the broad stair, pink tower, and red rods you can begin with every other rod until your child has mastered the final lesson.
+As with the broad stair and pink tower, you can do every other red rod until your child has mastered the final lesson